ch0m5/Game-Design-Pillars/README.md

 ### 8. Make a Game You're Proud Of
 * Seems obvious, but **making a game that you would enjoy playing** is essential to put the needed work into it.
 Your hands are an engine, your game a goal, and **passion** your fuel.
 * Think of the project as a **reflection of your skills**, what heights are you capable to achieve.
 * **Commit** to the concept, the ideas, and the desired experience.
-Don't lower your standards unless you are forced to, but also try to be **realistic** about what you think you are able to achieve.
+Setting goals you are confident to achieve will prevent you from lowering your standards and cutting parts from the game.
 * Putting your soul into a game gives it one of it's own and **pushes your limits further to make it work**.

 ## Conclusions and Personal Thoughts